From A Wiki of Ice and Fire

 During the anointment ritual, the priest has a person kneel.
 Using his skin of sea water, he pours a stream of it upon the person's head.
 As he does this he intones:

 Clergymen, called Drowned Men, are drowned a second time in earnest and brought back to life with a crude form of cardiopulmonary resuscitation.
 Not all men are successfully revived, however.
 Drowned Men wear roughspun robes of mottled green, grey, and blue, the colours of the Drowned God.
-They carry driftwood cudgels to show their devotion in battle, and skins of saltwater to perform ritual anointment and even sate their thirst.
+They carry driftwood cudgels to show their devotion in battle, as well as skins of saltwater to perform ritual anointment and occasionally drink from to strengthen their faith.